Christmas Dinner in a Pie!

 print

-A Christmas dinner in a pie – here’s my version – and I’ve made it in the week after Christmas ever since.
-One can only eat so much cold Turkey, right?
+A Christmas dinner in a pie – here’s my version – I make this in the week after Christmas every year.
+One can only eat so much cold turkey and ham, right?

 EQUIPMENT: